RotenInformatik/RI_CodingGuidelines/Part I - C# rules.md

 public event EventHandler StateChange; //is this before, during, or after?
 ```

-Exception: The context unambiguously defines the possibility when an event can be raised.
+Exception: The context unambiguously defines when an event can be raised.

 Example: